Skip to content

 Year 2

-With a major deadline gone, I finally had the freedom to explore and pitch improvements, on both personal itches and real user behavior.
+With a major deadline gone, I finally had the freedom to explore and pitch improvements.
 But most of my usability-focused proposals initially got shelved.
-I measured potential improvements through heuristic evaluation and informal testing—asking people around me to describe what they saw and what they’d assume different elements would do, trying not to bias their responses.

-That phase taught me as much about organizational dynamics as it did about design.
-I’m still learning the importance of getting colleagues on your side, being convincing and motivating.
-I built stakeholder buy-in by consistently shipping good work, sharing honest opinions, and pushing back when needed.
+That phase taught me as much about organizational dynamics as it did about design at scale.
+I gradually built stakeholder buy-in by consistently shipping good work, sharing honest opinions, and pushing back when needed.
 I also got involved with anything I could help improve, even outside my defined role.